 It is believed that the process of creation is cyclical and happens

-getting caught in the web of samsara (phenomenal world) and
+getting caught in the web of samsara (phenomenal world) and developing

-triple gunas (sattva, rajas and tamas) and the activity of the
+(sattva, rajas and tamas) and the activity of the

 and their minds into their subtle planes and inner states of consciousness

 and other contemplative processes and finally experience oneness

 next withdraws into Himself to become one indivisible silence and

-It is interesting to note that, if we set aside the consciousness aspect
+nothingness.
+It is interesting to note that, if we set aside the

-of Brahman (Purusha) and focus only on the physical or material or energy aspect
+(Purusha) and focus only on the physical or material or energy aspect

 of the universe (Prakriti), the modern scientific theories of creation

 and dissolution of the physical universe more or less agree with

 According to the big bang theory, the universe existed in the

-universe is in a state of expansion.
+the universe is in a state of expansion.
 One day this phase of expansion

 of the universe will come to an end and the universe will start

 Suggested Further Reading